turingschool/mod-0-curriculum/session4/be.md

 ## Putting it All Together

-Use everything you’ve learned with git, GitHub, Data Types and variables, complete this challenge:
+Use everything you’ve learned with Git, GitHub, Data Types and variables, complete this challenge:

 1. Create a new directory called `variable_practice`
 1. Inside that directory, create a file called `variables.rb`